opensearch-project/project-website/_posts/2024-06-07-opensearch-performance-2.14.md

 ### Date histograms

 Date histograms are OpenSearch’s way of grouping data by date.
 Almost every Dashboard or Discover visualization in OpenSearch Dashboards depends on this functionality.
 For example, you might want to aggregate the logs of every HTTP request sent to your site by week.
-Date histogram optimizations in OpenSearch 2.12 provide speed improvements ranging from 10 to 50 times on the Big5 benchmark, in cases where there are no sub-aggregations into range filters.
+Date histogram optimizations in OpenSearch 2.12 provide speed improvements ranging from 10 to 50 times on the Big5 benchmark, in cases where there are no sub-aggregations in range filters.

 ### Multi-term queries and numeric fields